Discover more about Russian dentists, so that you and your children can keep your teeth in order when living abroad.

 A dentist in Russia is a zubnoiy vratch (tooth doctor).
 There are many dental care facilities in Russia, although most are in the big cities, including Russian family dentists, and the vast majority of them are private rather than public.
 Apart from children, older people, and other groups, dental care in Russia is not part of the state benefit package.
-As dental costs in Russia can be quite high, this has led to inequality in coverage between adults and children with a World Health Organisation report in 2011 finding that only 6.1% of adults received dental treatment compared to 44.9% of children.
+As dental costs in Russia can be quite high, this has led to inequality in coverage between adults and children with a World Health Organization report in 2011 finding that only 6.1% of adults received dental treatment compared to 44.9% of children.

-If you’re an expat who can afford dental treatment in Russia – or who has private health insurance – there should be no problem finding good quality treatment.
+If you’re an expat who can afford dental treatment in Russia – or who has private health insurance in Russia – there should generally be no problem finding good quality treatment.
 Many private dental clinics and centers in Russia have English-speaking dentists and many of the dental facilities are open 24 hours a day.

 There are three types of clinics for dentistry in Russia, which depend on their cost: